TI BAII Plus Calculator Basics for the CFA® Exam

 Okay, well, this is some of the setup and some of the basic things.
 There’s some more calculator functions that we do in another video.
 It’s called the “Advanced Operation of Your Calculator.”
 But set it up that way.
 That way you’ll be in agreement with all our examples, and the keystrokes we show, and answering practice exam problems, and everything like that.
 So, that’s it for this.

 Looking for additional CFA exam instruction?
-Choose from Kaplan Schweser’s CFA exam study packages available for all CFA levels.
+Choose from Kaplan Schweser’s CFA exam study materials available for all CFA Program levels.